 Chasing in Focus

-To view all 2015 and 2016 photo galleries please visit Jump Racing Galleries and "View All" or select a specific season using the filter at the top of the page.
+The 3 most recent photo galleries are shown as slide shows on this page.
+To view previous years' photo galleries please visit Jump Racing Galleries and "View All" or select a specific season using the filter at the top of the page.

 Lead by DASH Stables' It, trainer Jack Fisher reclaimed the top spot in the NSA standings both by wins and purse earnings with three victories at Callaway Gardens on Nov.
 3. Ricky Hendriks remains in second place in both catergories with one meet to go.
 Sean McDermott rode two of Fisher's winners, Gill Johnston's Hanno in the WC Bradley novice timber and Riverdee Stable's Motivational in the Blade & Bow Cup maiden claiming hurdle.
 Darren Nagle piloted Ice It in the $75,000 AFLAC Supreme Hurdle Sport of Kings Novice Stakes for Fisher.
 Riverdee Stable found the winner's circle for a second time, in the $25,000 Synovus Cup allowance flat race with Lonely Weekend, this one trained by Todd Wyatt and ridden by Lia McGuirk, while Mark Buyck's G1 winner Show Court (Michael Mitchell up) got back to his winning ways in the $25,000 Standard Concrete Cup allowance flat race.
 Photographer Catherine French has the recap.